Since the release of the TeamViewer QuickSupport app for iOS 11, it is generally possible to share your iOS screen via TeamViewer (Classic).

-- The iOS device (iPhone or iPad) requires iOS 12 or newer to be installed.
+- An iOS device (iPhone or iPad) running iOS 15.

-- Make sure, that the latest updates are installed for the TeamViewer QuickSupport app on the iOS device.
+- TeamViewer QuickSupport app is installed on the remote iOS device.

 Make sure every device is set up correctly in order to use the screen-sharing functionality for iOS devices.
 Therefore, you’ll need to do some preparations before you can connect to an iOS device.

 The following initial steps must be done to start a screen-sharing session for remote support: